General Terms of Use

 1. General provisions

-1.2 Any information contained in advertising brochures and/or advertising catalogues as well as illustrations are nonbinding.
-Data contained in technical documents shall only be binding to the extent that these documents are attached to the order confirmation as an annex and in addition are explicitly stated to be of guaranteed quality.
+1.3 Any information contained in advertising brochures and/or advertising catalogues as well as illustrations are nonbinding.
+Data contained in technical documents shall only be binding to the extent that these documents are attached to the Order Confirmation (as defined below) as an annex and in addition are explicitly stated to be of guaranteed quality.
 Such guarantee shall be valid only until the end of the warranty period.

-1.3 The contract shall be deemed concluded upon acceptance of an order by Flybotix (“order confirmation”), which has to be declared by mail, fax or electronically and which shall also be valid without signature.
-The scope of any Supply owed by Flybotix shall result exclusively from the order confirmation and its annexes.
+1.4 The contract shall be deemed concluded upon acceptance of an order by Flybotix (Order Confirmation), which has to be declared by mail, fax or electronically and which shall also be valid without signature.
+The scope of any Supply owed by Flybotix shall result exclusively from the Order Confirmation and its annexes.

 1. Warranty | Undertakings